Aysegulyuzuak/Aysegulyuzuak/README.md

 - 👋 Hi, I’m @Aysegulyuzuak
 - 👀 I’m interested in SAP FI
 - 🌱 I’m currently studied on SAP FI certificate.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me from aysgl.tsyzk@gmail.com

 <!---